 Figure 2: Customize the Ribbon option

 - Alternatively, choose the File menu to bring up Backstage view, as shown in Figure 3.
-Now, select Options (highlighted in blue within Figure 3).
+Now, select Options (highlighted in green within Figure 3).

 Figure 3: Options within File menu